The aim of our Music Curriculum is to:

 At the end of the Key Stage, a Reigate Priory Music Learner can:

-- Improvise and compose music for a range of purposes, with an understanding of musical elements and notation.
+- Improvise and compose music for a range of purposes, with an understanding of musical elements and staff notation

-- Play and perform, using instruments including their voice, with increased confidence, control and expression.
+- Play and perform, using instruments including their voice and the chromatic glockenspiel, with increased confidence, control and expression.